 Within ECAR, there are approximately 3.7 million out-of-school primary and secondary children (UNESCO, 2021).
 This includes 850,000 children of primary school age (down from 1.5 million in 1999), 850,000 adolescents of lower secondary school age (down from 2.3 million in 2002), and 2 million youth of upper secondary school age (down from 5.5 million in 1999) who were out of school in 2019 (UNESCO, 2021).
-Turkey accounts for 1.5 million (or just over 40%) of the out-of-school population in the region.
+According to the Global Education Monitoring Report (UNESCO, 2021) Turkey accounts for 1.5 million (or just over 40%) of the out-of-school population in the region.
 Such data do not capture the extent to which children may be attending non-mainstream schools or may be home-schooled.

 A higher share of students from disadvantaged backgrounds drop out before completing secondary school.
 In 2015, for example, a fifth of students in Turkey had already left the school system before age 17 (Kitchen et al., 2019).
 An in-depth study by UNICEF of out-of-school children in Turkey identified that low levels of learning in the early years and limited in-school support to students at risk of falling behind were among the main factors contributing to drop-out (UNICEF, 2012).